Hawkins (TV series)

-Hawkins is an American legal drama and murder mystery television series which aired for one season on CBS from 1973 and 1974.
+Hawkins is an American legal drama and murder mystery television series which aired for one season on CBS from March 13, 1973 to March 5, 1974.
 The series starred James Stewart as rural-bred lawyer Billy Jim Hawkins, who investigated the cases in which he was involved.

 Premise

 Billy Jim Hawkins had given up his position as a deputy district attorney and opened a small-town private law practice in the fictional town of Beauville, West Virginia.
 Despite the rural, small-town location of his law office, fancy clients from all over the United States come to him for a legal defense in murder cases.
 Hawkins has a pleasant, homespun manner and speaks slowly, but underneath this unassuming demeanor he is a shrewd and determined defense lawyer.
 He travels widely to investigate the cases he takes on, seeking evidence that will clear his clients and identify the real murderers.
-His cousin R. J. Hawkins travels with him and assists him in his investigations.
+His cousin R. J. Hawkins usually travels with him and assists in his investigations.